At Lewis funeral, Obama calls for renewing Voting Rights Act | Politics

 At Lewis funeral, Obama calls for renewing Voting Rights Act

 Obama called on Congress to renew the Voting Rights Act, which Trump and Republican congressional leaders have left unchanged since the Supreme Court diminished the landmark law in 2012.
-"You want to honour John?
-Let's honour him by revitalizing the law that he was willing to die for," Obama said, arguing that the bipartisan praise for the Georgia congressman since his death isn't enough.
+"You want to honor John?
+Let's honor him by revitalizing the law that he was willing to die for," Obama said, arguing that the bipartisan praise for the Georgia congressman since his death isn't enough.

 Obama endorsed ending the Senate filibuster if that is what's needed to pass an overhauled voting law.
 He called the procedural hurdle that effectively requires 60 votes to pass major legislation a "Jim Crow relic," referring to the segregation era.
-The Democratic-led House has adopted a sweeping rewrite of the Voting Rights Act.
-Democrats want to name the new version after Lewis.
+The Democratic-led House has adopted a sweeping rewrite of the Voting Rights Act, now named for Lewis.
 It faces opposition in the Republican-led Senate and likely couldn't get 60 votes even if Democrats reclaim a narrow majority after the November elections.

+Specifically, Obama called for all Americans being registered to vote automatically, restoring voting rights to felons who have completed their sentences, expanding early voting, ending partisan gerrymandering of districts, and making Election Day a national holiday.
+Obama noted that the original Voting Rights Act of 1965 and its renewals drew Republican and Democratic votes in Congress and were signed by presidents from both parties.
+Obama singled out former President George W Bush, a Republican, who also spoke Thursday at Ebenezer Baptist Church near downtown Atlanta.

 Lewis, who died July 17 at the age of 80, was one of the original Freedom Riders, activists who challenged segregation on commercial bus lines in the Deep South during the early 1960s.
 He was the youngest speaker at the 1963 March on Washington, where King delivered his "I Have a Dream" speech.
 Bloody Sunday and the voting rights marches occurred two years later, months before President Lyndon Johnson signing the Voting Rights Act.
 Obama awarded Lewis the Medal of Freedom in 2011.